 Even when it rained, I still loved the place too much to leave it behind.
 We had some cakes for lunch.
 I thought that cakes in China tasted better than in Vietnam.

 At 4 PM, Alex wanted to walk out again, so we went around, passing a military base.
 Alex told me not to take photos of the soldiers, or else I would be in a complicated situation.
-Felt like an animal in the zoo because everybody was looking at my legs.
-I took a pic of a cosmos flower (gesanghua) instead.
-Later I found out its Chinese name was gesanghua.
+I took a pic of a cosmos flower instead.
+Later I found out it has a beautiful Chinese name gesanghua after a legendary story of a Chinese princess marrying a Tibetan king.

-I successfully ordered noodles without chili for dinner.
+I successfully ordered noodles without chili for dinner tonigh.
 I got fever before going to sleep (due to tonsillitis, I guess).
 Damn!

 We climbed a mountain across a river from 8 AM to 4 PM.
 We started very early when there were clouds over them, but when we reached the top, it was all sunny.
 My big toes didn’t hurt me much like the hike in Kangding.
 My feet surely preferred walking on the grass to on the rocks.